apache/spark/docs/sql-ref-syntax-aux-resource-mgmt-add-jar.md

 * **file_name**

     The name of the JAR file to be added.
-It could be either on a local file system or a distributed file system or a ivy URL.
+It could be either on a local file system or a distributed file system or an ivy URL.

 ### Examples